justdigital/frost/README.md

 ##Configuring Frost

-The Frost configuration files are location on the 'config' folder.
+The Frost configuration files are located on the 'config' folder.
 Each file on that folder represents an `--env` option on execution.
 You can export the following variables inside the configuration files:

   * staticDir: "../path/para/static"
     * The relative path to the Frost root folder.
 This is where the static files will be put